zahiruldu/global.hackathon/Teams/FromPovoWithFury/ABOUT.md

 =======
 Nicolò makes html5 games using Haxe in his free time and would like to bring his skills in this hackathon.

+Patrick enjoys programming android applications, he loves all things that pertaining to the world of computers.

 We still have to decide the details of our project though.